 What financial contribution is the ACT government making?

-The ACT Government will cover the cost of land use regulation, including waiver of the permit fee, and will provide signs for the preferred parking locations.
+The ACT Government has covered the cost of land use regulation, including waiver of the permit fee, and will provide signs for the preferred parking locations.
 Airbike, as an independent commercial operator, will cover all operational costs, including management of the bicycle fleet and marketing.

-What happens when a bike is cycled outside the operational zone?
+What happens when a bike is taken outside the operational zone?
 Do the wheels just stop suddenly?!

-Once a bike leaves the trial zone Airbike's operational team is notified and will monitor the location of the bike through their geolocation technology (don't worry, you can keep cycling!).
-Users are encouraged to bring the bike back into the trial zone so there are adequate numbers, but Airbike will collect them if they are not being used.
+Once a bike leaves the operational zone the Airbike's team is notified and will monitor the location of the bike through their geolocation technology (don't worry, you can keep cycling!).
+Users are encouraged to bring the bike back into the operational zone so there are adequate numbers, but Airbike will collect them if they are not being used.

 Can you take bikes on buses?

 Users are discouraged from taking bikes out of the operational zone unless they plan to bring them back in again.
 With only 200 bikes in the fleet there are not enough for them to be dispersed all over Canberra.
 If users do take bikes on short bus trips, we ask that no items are left in the baskets - this can obstruct the bus driver's vision and your items can fly out!